 There are a number of homemade as well as commercial options available to address pest problems.
 Start by contacting your local garden center for advice.
 And no matter what treatment route you decide to take, begin treating the problem immediately.

 In the case of root rot, you may need to remove the plant from the pot and inspect the roots.
-Roots in general should be firm and white.
+In general, roots should be firm and white.
 If the roots are mushy or black, that’s a good sign of root issues.

 Schefflera plants develop calcium oxalate crystals which can be mildly toxic to people and animals, particularly when ingested.
-On a rare occasion, you can develop a rash by handling the plant, so when pruning you might want to wear gloves.
+On rare occasions, you can develop a rash by handling the plant, so when pruning you might want to wear gloves.

-And if you found this article on umbrella tree care – a complete guide to caring for your schefflera helpful, feel free to share it with your friends.
+If you found this article on Schefflera care helpful, feel free to share it.